 1 to item 2: To avoid contamination and facilitate the work, a glass rod or a micro syringe is normally used for the transfer.

+2 to item 3: The term “specific area” is defined in 3.2.11.

-3.2.112 to item 4: This step is also appropriate for contaminants or substances of low surface tension, which tend to concentrate in small spots (e.g. silicones).
+3 to item 4: This step is also appropriate for contaminants or substances of low surface tension, which tend to concentrate in small spots (e.g. silicones).
 Concentration into small spots can lead to a local saturation of the IR signal and thus to a subsequent underestimation of the overall concentration.

 ECSS-Q-ST-70-05_0540024

-The window shall then be placed under the IR lamp until the solvent evaporates leaving a thin film of contaminant on the window.
+The window shall then left until the solvent evaporates leaving a thin film of contaminant on the window.

 ECSS-Q-ST-70-05_0540025